 Applicant must have demonstrated special achievement in the nonprofit sector.
 The candidate’s cumulative body of achievement is considered on a case-by-case basis from the criteria of any or all of the following areas of special achievement:

 Significant and continuing service as an educator in the nonprofit sector as a(n):

 Significant and continuing community, state, regional, national, or international service in the area of Lifecycles Capacity Building above and beyond the expected delivery of services.

 Examples of achievement include, but are not limited to, significant dedication of time and effort to public education outside practice; practice in an underserved community or region; charitable or volunteered services inside or outside practice; service to nonprofit sector community service organizations; public relations explaining the sector and importance of capacity; and awards from community organizations.
 NLI reserves the right to review evidence of achievement on a case-by-case basis.

 Significant and continuing service to the Institute in a leadership position.

 Examples of NLI leadership include, but are not limited to, service as a member of an Institute committee or task-force officer; leading a NLI program; partnership with the Institute in research or initiatives that further the nonprofit field, or as a key advocate on local, regional or national issues impacting the sector.

 Consistent, documented voluntary community service related to the nonprofit sector.
 NLI reserves the right to review evidence of community service on a case-by-case basis.

 Other special or unusual achievements, as determined by the Institute and documented by the applicant.

 Successful applicants will be invited to join a year-long Academy cohort class to achieve certification.
-Academy details and timeline will be available once the application opens in the Summer annually.
+Academy nominations are open through October 31, 2021.
+Now accepting nominations, access the nomination form here.